FlexiGIS/FlexiGIS-plugin/README.md

-# FlexiGIS-Plugin: An open source GUI for the replication of urban energy infrustructure.
+# FlexiGIS-Plugin: An open source GUI for the replication of urban energy infrastructure.

 ## FlexiGIS-plugin: